What’s it like living in Tetuán?

 Anyway, in Tetuán those dumps will only cost you a leg.

-I’m actually in a pretty nice place, and it’s not nearly as expensive as it would be if I lived closer to the center.
+I’m actually in a pretty nice place, on a quiet street, and it’s not nearly as expensive as it would be if I lived closer to the center.

-In any case, if you’re coming from a bigger city like New York or London, you’ll find Madrid pretty cheap.
+In any case, if you’re coming from a bigger city like New York or London, you’ll find Madrid pretty cheap in general.
 Everything is relative.

-Here’s more about the cost of living, if you want.
+Here’s more about the cost of living in Madrid, if you want.

 I enjoy living in areas like this, that haven’t yet been flooded with hipsters.
-Who really wants to pay double to live in one of the hipper places?
+Who really wants to pay double the price to live in one of the hipper places?

-The main street through the neighborhood is Bravo Murillo, and on it you’ll find plenty of old-school bars, kebap restaurants, fruterías – the usual things in a working-class neighborhood.
+The main street through the neighborhood is Bravo Murillo, and on it you’ll find plenty of old-school bars, kebap restaurants, fruterías, off-brand clothing stores, pawn shops – the usual things you’ve got in any working-class neighborhood.

 Picking a neighborhood in Madrid is something of a trade-off, and if you want to live in Tetuán, you’ll have to do without the hipsterism.